endless-sky/endless-sky-wiki/CreatingMissions.md

 blocked <message>
 ```

-This is a short message that is displayed to the player if this mission cannot be offered, but only because they do not have enough cargo space or bunks available.
+This is a short message that is displayed to the player if this mission's `to offer` conditions pass, but either the `to accept` conditions do not, the `on offer` or `on accept` actions can't be done (which may be the result of `require`, `outfit <outfit> -1`, or some other action), or the player does not have enough cargo space or bunks available.
 (This does not count cargo space occupied by ordinary commodities, or bunks occupied by crew, because you will automatically sell / fire them if a special mission is offered.)
 The message uses all the standard text substitutions given above, as well as `<capacity>`, which is a string describing how much additional capacity you need (e.g. "another bunk and 14 more tons of cargo space").

+Prior to **v.
+0.9.17**, only the lack of space for the mission would trigger its blocked dialog.

 ```html
 deadline [<days#> [<multiplier#>]]